kubeflow/website/content/en/docs/components/notebooks/container-images.md

 ## Next steps

-- Use your container image by specifying it when spawning your notebook server.
+- Use your container image by specifying it when spawning your workbench server.
   (See the [quickstart guide](/docs/components/notebooks/quickstart-guide/).)